MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeam.md

         - `[Onenote <IMicrosoftGraphOnenote>]`: onenote
           - `[(Any) <Object>]`: This indicates any property can be added to this object.
           - `[Id <String>]`:
-          - `[Notebooks <IMicrosoftGraphNotebook1[]>]`: The collection of OneNote notebooks that are owned by the user or group.
+          - `[Notebooks <IMicrosoftGraphNotebook[]>]`: The collection of OneNote notebooks that are owned by the user or group.
 Read-only.
 Nullable.
             - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
             - `[DisplayName <String>]`: The name of the notebook.
             - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet